Skip to main content

 For a series of short blocks the length needed to ramp up or ramp down is distributed over as many blocks as are needed.
 For short routes, the algorithm may decide the maximum speed cannot be achieved without over-running the last block.
 In this case, the max throttle setting is modified so ramp up and ramp down can finish without over-running the last block.

+The elapsed times to traverse each block is computed from what is known about the engine's speed profile and the length of the path in each block.
 Note! if the route includes a Dark block, i.e. no occupancy detection, it is important it's block length is known since in this case, synchronization cannot be done.

 It is necessary to have a length specified for each path in a block.
 A rough estimate within 5% of the actual length is adequate.
 Each path inherits the length specified for the block, so it is only important to input a separate length for a path when its length is significantly less than the block length.
 Lengths can be set for OBlocks and for individual paths within a block in the CircuitBuilder Edit Path menu or in the OBlock tables.